lawesome1444/MA_Project1/README.md

 # Quick Reviews App.
 Welcome to the Quick Reviews App.

-To open the app, copy the repository to a chosen destination, move into that folder in your terminal.
-After this, you will have to do npm install --force to install successfully install Ionic plugins

-Then, once the installation is complete, do ionic serve to launch to the app.
+To open the app please follow these instructions:
+* Create a new folder (e.g on Desktop).
+Open it, type "cmd" into the file path then hit enter
+* Clone the repository using git clone "https://github.com/lawesome1444/MA_Project1"
+* Move into the repository folder using "cd MA_Project1"
+* Install Ionic into the folder using "npm install --force" (Note: you **must** use "--force" to install the needed plugins for the app to launch and run correctly).
+* Launch the app using "ionic serve"